Expert Video Review: Lib Tech T.Rice Orca

 - Terrain park riding

 Not sure this board is right for you?
-Chat with a Curated expert to learn more about the 2021 Lib Tech T.Rice Orca and get personalized recommendations!
+Chat with a Snowboard Expert here on Curated to learn more about the 2021 Lib Tech T.Rice Orca and get free, personalized recommendations!